On the factorisation of the $p$-adic Rankin-Selberg $L$-function in the supersingular case: Regulator formulae

-\end{proof} \begin{remark} The argument of the proof would apply to the second version of the compactified classes, though not to the first one, because of the extra correction term $i_{\mathrm{cusp},*}(\xi_{\beta})$.
+\begin{remark} The argument of the proof would apply to the second version of the compactified classes, though not to the first one, because of the extra correction term $i_{\mathrm{cusp},*}(\xi_{\beta})$.
 Indeed, this term is defined asymmetrically with respect to the two factors of the fibre product.
-There is then little hope that $\lcBF^{k,k,j}$ is in any of the eigenspaces for the swapping involution in general (see Subsubsection~\ref{subsubsec:swapping}), while the classes $\BF^{[k,k,j]}$ and $\cBF^{k,k,j}$ show a better behaviour. \end{remark} The above combine into \begin{theorem} If $j$ is even, $0\leq j\leq k$ and $E(f,f,j+1)\neq 0$, then
+There is then little hope that $\lcBF^{k,k,j}$ is in any of the eigenspaces for the swapping involution in general (see Subsubsection~\ref{subsubsec:swapping}), while the classes $\BF^{[k,k,j]}$ and $\cBF^{k,k,j}$ show a better behaviour. \end{remark}